EmituCom/ModbusScan/README.md

 ## Usage

-1. Create a configuration file in the `Configs` folder.
+1. To start the application:
+  - Open the terminal and navigate to the project directory.
+  - Run the command `start node nameOfFile.js` or 'node nameOfFile.js'to start the application.
 2. Specify the connection type, parameters, and registers to read.
 3. Run the script with the configuration file as input.
-4. Saves the last configuration used in the `Configs` folder.
-5. The script will read the specified registers and print the results to the console.
+4. The application will connect to the Modbus device and read the specified registers.

 ## Software